Bricks and finance shortages frustrate British housing hopes

 “There are a lot of other obstacles that the government is not only not overcoming but in some respects is making worse,” said Roger Humber, strategic policy adviser to lobby group House Builders Association.

-Stone’s lengthy wait shows how building materials makers, such as Wienerberger (WBSV.VI), Michelmersh (MBH.L) and HeidelbergCement’s (HEIG.DE) UK arm Hanson, also retrenched in Britain and continental Europe.
+Stone’s lengthy wait shows how building materials makers, such as Wienerberger, Michelmersh and HeidelbergCement’s UK arm Hanson, also retrenched in Britain and continental Europe.
 Such suppliers have shut 19 plants in the last five years as brick production halved due to the waning demand.

 About 358,000 workers have left the British construction industry, a 15 percent drop since 2008, government data showed.
 Many building materials makers are now adding shifts and hiring workers, but say a sharp rise in production will take months.